 OED's funding opportunities, supported by the U.S. Department of Energy's State Energy Program (SEP), provide funding and technical assistance to enhance energy resilience and infrastructure development, planning, energy security, state-led energy initiatives, and emerging technologies.
 Grant funds support program activities within Indiana that are tailored to our unique needs and energy goals.

-Each OED funding opportunity has a different purpose and target audience.
+Each OED funding opportunity has a different purpose and target audience, which are outlined on the OED Grant Programs page.

 - Increase energy efficiency, reduce energy consumption and its costs